-Surface water and shallow perched groundwater could be encountered during the work, particularly during wet seasons.
+Groundwater was encountered at 7 to 13 ft in January 2025.
+Shallow perched groundwater could be encountered during the work, particularly during wet seasons.
 Limited seepage into shallow excavations can probably be controlled by ditching or via sump-and-pump methods.
-If seepage infiltration cannot be controlled, construction of French drains and/or the use of stone backfill (i.e., "B" stone) will be warranted.
+If seepage infiltration cannot be controlled, construction of French drains and/or the use of stone backfill (i.e., #57 stone) will be warranted.
 Granular backfill should be vented to positive discharge into storm lines or to daylight.